 5/ Spencer’s racist revisionist history of the bi-racial coalition building during Reconstruction, which she sought to demolish (“It was an influence of the worst kind”).

-Despite Spencer’s arguments for a limited role for women in public life and education, she found many ways as an educated middle class woman with elite political access to express herself and influence regional opinion.
-The genteel nature of the domestic setting and the alacrity of the screen paintings contrast the sentiments expressed by Spencer.
+Despite Spencer’s arguments for a limited role for women in public life and education, she herself found many ways as an educated middle class woman with elite political access to express herself and influence regional opinion.
+The genteel nature of the Love House’s domestic setting and the alacrity of the screen paintings contrast the sentiments expressed by Spencer.
 These fire screens bring together an historic form that would have been possible for Spencer to have decorated in her youth, given her ancestry as the daughter of a Dutch/English family in the northeastern United States, with her public expressions as a mature woman in a key period during Reconstruction in North Carolina history.
-For her boosterism, she has been honored on UNC campus with a dorm on Franklin Street in her name, depicted in one of the fire screens.
+For her boosterism, she has been honored on UNC campus with a dorm on Franklin Street in her name, which is also depicted in one of the fire screens.

-A second intervention in the CSAS house is in the main front parlor, installed behind the framed portrait of Spencer, and her paintings.
+A second intervention in the Love House is in the main front parlor, installed behind the framed portrait of Spencer, and her paintings.
 The artwork takes on the illusion of an excavated wall, with wood lath and wallpaper fragments appearing as if uncovered beneath the present-day wall.
-Made of enlarged digital prints produced from hand-painted originals, the images appropriate from three historic antebellum wallpapers found at the sites of forced enslavement in North Carolina.
+Made of enlarged digital prints produced from hand-painted originals, the images appropriate from three historic wallpapers found at the sites of forced enslavement in North Carolina.
 These sites are: The Kenan family’s Liberty Hall property in Kenansville, the Rosedale property in Charlotte, and the Rose Hill property in Yanceyville.
 Each of these estates is not only directly tied to UNC due to a key family member’s attendance as a student, but also in a symbolic capacity as a representation of sites of power that Spencer, despite living on the margins of plantation society, called on to defend and uphold the old plantation order.
 The illusory excavation of the artwork emblematizes the political, social, economic and racial terms that defined Spencer’s values, rendering visible the relationship between UNC history and present-day struggles for reckoning and truthtelling.

 This project has been partially supported by a Maker-Creator fellowship at the Winterthur Museum in Delaware, where I conducted research in their collection of historic fire screens, as well as with their library resources.